-A special movie experience is not only connected with the plot, but also with the melodies we perceive.
+A special movie experience is not only connected to the plot, but also to the melodies we perceive.
 Our senses are awakened, we connect image and music, which creates particularly deep emotions.
 In contrast to films of the past, many of today’s award-winning Hollywood films are characterized by their catchy and epic soundtracks.

 The Candlelight Concerts in Munich invite you to experience the captivating world of film music in a very special way.
-Surrounded by hundreds of flickering candles, legendary soundtracks such as the nostalgic Studio Ghibli melodies by Joe Hisaishi, the romantic melodies from Bridgerton or the spectacular film music by Hans Zimmer come to life.
+Surrounded by thousands of flickering candles, legendary soundtracks such as those by Ludovico Einaudi come to life.
 These musical tributes to the masterpieces of film history not only give you goosebumps, but also let you relive your favorite scenes in your mind’s eye – a magical experience for all film lovers and music fans.

 Table Of Contents